 I vividly remember the first time I got acrylic nails.
 I was 15 years old and my mother took me to get them done for my quinceañera.
-I was a novice to the acrylic life and immediately after getting them done, I felt like a baby deer walking on its four legs for the first time — clumsy AF.
+I was a novice to the acrylic life, and immediately after getting them done, I felt like a baby deer walking on its four legs for the first time — clumsy.
 My nails felt so sore and sensitive that regular activities like buttoning my jeans, tying my shoes and doing my hair became super uncomfortable.

-Fast forward years later and while I do enjoy acrylic nails because they last a while and can be customized (so many nail art designs, so little time), I still get that tender and sore feeling post-manicure.
-To find out why it happens and if there’s any way to avoid the pain, I reached out to Gina Edwards, a celebrity manicurist based in New York City for her advice.
+Fast forward years later and while I do enjoy acrylic nails because they last a while and can be customized, I still get that tender and sore feeling post-manicure.
+To find out why it happens and if there’s any way to avoid the pain, I reached out to NYC-based celebrity manicurist Gina Edwards for her advice.

 What Causes Nails to Feel Sore After Getting Acrylics?

 After getting acrylics, Edwards says that some people may experience a tightening sensation due to the acrylic forming a firm seal over their nails.
-This sensation may cause your nails to feel sore and sensitive immediately after application.
-“This is something your nails may not be used to at first, but the feeling usually goes away within the first 24 hours,” she says.
+The sensation may cause your nails to feel sore and sensitive immediately after application.
+“It’s something your nails may not be used to at first, but the feeling usually goes away within the first 24 hours,” she says.

-Another, more serious cause of soreness, however, can be from filing your nails down to short.
-This is why you always want to make sure you do your research and go to a nail salon with skilled and professional technicians.
+Another more serious cause of soreness, however, can be from filing your nails down too short.
+For this reason, be sure you do your research and go to a nail salon with skilled and professional technicians.
 Edwards says that if your fake nails still hurt after 24 hours, you should have them removed.